rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 cakephp-mysql-example   cakephp-mysql-example-test-sharding.apps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com                cakephp-mysql-example   <all>                 None
 ```

-So, if we test the route exposed of our application, we receive an 503 error (Service Unavailable):
+So, if we test the exposed route of our application, we receive a 503 error (Service Unavailable):

 ```
 # curl -I  cakephp-mysql-example-test-sharding.apps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com